okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 3. In the Okta Sign-In Widget, click **Sign up** just below the **Forgot password?** link.
 4. Enter the requested information, and then click **Sign Up**.
-5. Set up the Email, Password, and Security Question factors.
+5. Set up the Email and Password factors.
 Don't set up any other factors.

     > **Note:** Be sure to copy the code from the email and paste it into the Sign-In Widget to manually verify the email address rather than using the **Verify Email Address** button.